skr3178/lerobot/README.md

 - Setting it positive gives more weight to older actions.
 - Setting it negative gives more weight to newer actions.

+### Temporal ensemble coefficients:

+Paramter that define the weightage to be provided for each coefficient
+- older actions <==> newer actions

+Temporal ensembling is a technique that smooths actions over time by combining predictions from multiple time steps using exponential weighting.
+Instead of using just the current prediction, it creates a weighted average of recent predictions.

+Possibilities:
+- Positive (default: 0.01) give weight to older actions
+- Negative: Weightage to newer actions
+- Zero: equal weightage

 NOTE: The default value for `temporal_ensemble_coeff` used by the original ACT work is 0.01.

+With temporal_ensemble_coeff = 0.01:
+- Oldest action gets weight ~1.0 (highest weight)
+- Second oldest gets weight ~0.99
+- Third oldest gets weight ~0.98
+And so on...

 Multimodality in ACT policy:
 - Robot State - Joint positions, velocities, end-effector pose